ryanjohnsontv/node-red-contrib-ha-inovelli-manager/README.md

 ### Message Fields

 Click **add** to set an arbitrary field directly on each matching message — give it a field name (e.g. `entity_id`, or anything else your downstream flow expects) and a value.
 Adding more than one row with the same field name combines their values into an array (e.g. two `entity_id` rows sets `msg.entity_id` to a 2-element array) instead of the last one silently overwriting the others; a name used only once stays a plain value.
 Useful for controlling dedicated smart bulbs from a scene trigger, or passing along any other context your flow needs.
 Unlike LED/Notification/Config Manager, this node doesn't call an HA action itself, so it isn't tied to Entity/Device/Area/Floor/Label targeting — it just sets whatever plain `msg` fields you configure.
-Flows saved before this list existed had a single "Entity ID(s)" text field that just set `msg.entity_id`; that's migrated automatically into an equivalent field (see the upgrade note above).

 ### Switch Type